How to Get Along with Colleagues

 • Not preparing for communication

-Of course, discussion of the routine working moments doesn’t require preparation.
+Of course, discussion of the routine business moments doesn’t require preparation.
 However, being unprepared for presentations or meetings is a bad etiquette.
 When you are supposed to speak in the front of an audience, they expect to hear new creative ideas or the new vision of the existing ones.
 Failure to prepare in advance makes your message weak and your ideas not convincing.
 If you lack confidence, practice speaking in front of the mirror and think of the ways to engage the audience.
 As they say, the best improvisation is prepared improvisation.

 Lack courage to speak in front of an audience?
 Learn how to become more initiative in the workplace and how your career can benefit from it.